 - OS Oval Short Synthetic Paintbrush (for blending paint colors)

-I started off my side table idea by cleaning the whole piece thoroughly with Dixie Belle White Lighting to remove all the dirt and grime that could cause my finish to fail.
-Afterwards I lightly sanded the top and the legs of the cabinet to smooth out any rough areas and wiped it clean of any left over dust.
+I started my side table idea by cleaning the whole piece thoroughly with Dixie Belle White Lighting to remove all the dirt and grime that could cause my finish to fail.
+Afterward, I lightly sanded the top and the legs of the cabinet to smooth out any rough areas and wiped it clean of any leftover dust.
 Apply one coat of the No Pain Gel Stain to assure good coverage.

-Wipe back the additional gel stain with a low lint cheesecloth or an old t-shirt.
+Wipe back the additional gel stain with a low-lint cheesecloth or an old t-shirt.
 That works great too!
-Tat’s it!
+That’s it!
 Easy peasy.
-No need to seal the finish because it’s an all in one stain.
+No need to seal the finish because it’s an all-in-one stain.

 Unique Side Table Idea

-I’m super happy with my side table idea and I’ll be on the lookout for another antique speaker cabinet to make a pair.
-How cute would these be an nightstands?
+I’m super happy with my side table idea, and I’ll be on the lookout for another antique speaker cabinet to make a pair.
+How cute would these be nightstands?
 Do you love the blended paint look on furniture?
 CLICK HERE to learn more!